wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `I_B` to `I`.
 It also propagates the response events up by calling `sendResponseUp()`.
 The flush line event is removed from the MSHR, and the next entry is retried, by calling `cleanUpAfterResponse()`.

+##### handleFlushLineInv(), Request Path

+Request `FlushLineInv` performs an unsolicited eviction of a block, if it exists in the cache, and, as discussed earlier, this request may also race with an going downgrade or invalidation.
+At the beginning of `handleFlushLineInv()`, the request is inserted into the MSHR.
+If the event is an eviction (which is set as long as the upper level cache had contained the address), then the ACK counter of the requested address is checked to see if there is any outstanding invalidation or downgrade response to be expected.
+If true, then the response is removed from `responses`, and the ACK counter is decremented, as the flush inv event counts as both downgrade and invalidation.
+Note that this is universally handled for all cases, although in some cases, there will not be any response to expect, in which case what is described above will not have any effect except `doEviction()`.